By Rebecca Ffrench on 17 October 2015 | Video: How do you know you're ready to teach yoga?

 Intensive 3-4 week programmes are ideal for people who want to immerse themselves in the world of yoga and can't wait to start teaching.
 People who choose the intensive route are often at a transitional stage in their lives.
 Do you want to break old habits and routine?
 Is becoming a yoga teacher part of greater life changes?
 Intensive programmes can be hugely transformational experiences in themselves that will inspire spiritual growth as well as incredible improvements to your physical practice.
 Some intensives are Monday to Friday during usual working hours so you'll have your weekends and evenings to yourself.
 Others are like a retreat - set in residential centres.
 But retreats usually don't require 200 hours of exercise in 3-4 weeks, and that's what an intensive is all about.
 There's no getting away from the fact that this is hard work!
 As many intensive course providers will tell you, research suggests intensive methods are the best way to learn new skills.
 But everyone is different so perhaps the intensive method is too intense for you.

-Three-month trainings strike a good balance between intensive and longer courses.
+Four-month trainings strike a good balance between intensive and longer courses.
 They are great for those who can't give up the day job just yet but aren't happy to wait a year or more to get their yoga teaching qualification.
 These training courses are made for those who work 9-5 so training takes place during weekday evenings or more commonly, at weekends with one free each month - as we offer at YogaLondon.
-Three month trainings are demanding but manageable you don't have too many family and/or social commitments.
+Four month trainings are demanding but manageable you don't have too many family and/or social commitments.

 Year Long Trainings